TABLE OF CONTENTS

 *** Utah's provision was ruled unconstitutional by a federal judge in December 2013.
 In January 2014, a federal judge ruled Oklahoma's ban also to be unconstitutional.
 In February 2014, federal judges in Virginia and Texas ruled their ban unconstitutional.
 All four cases are pending appeal.

 Statutory provisions: Indiana, Pennsylvania, West Virginia and Wyoming.

-California, Connecticut, Delaware, Hawaii, Illinois, Iowa, Maine, Maryland, Massachusetts, Minnesota, New Hampshire, New Jersey, New York, Rhode Island, Vermont, Washington and the District of Columbia.
+California, Connecticut, Delaware, Hawaii, Illinois, Iowa, Maine, Maryland, Massachusetts, Minnesota, New Hampshire, New Jersey, New Mexico, New York, Rhode Island, Vermont, Washington and the District of Columbia.

 States allows civil unions, providing state-level spousal rights to same-sex couples (Three states):

 *It is not yet clear how the court decision in New Jersey will affect civil unions in that state.
 The legislation in Hawaii and Illinois maintain civil unions alongside same-sex marriage.